dgryski/go-perfbook/performance.md

 sorting will pay off.
 On the other hand, if you're mostly doing lookups, maybe having an array was the wrong choice and you'd be better off paying the O(1) lookup cost for a map instead.

+Being able to analyze your problem in terms of big-O notation also means you can figure out if you're already at the limit for what is possible for your problem, and if you need to change approaches in order to speed things up.
+For example, finding the minimum of an unsorted list is `O(n)`, because you have to look at every single item.
+There's no way to make that faster.

 If your data structure is static, then you can generally do much better than the dynamic case.
 It becomes easier to build an optimal data structure